What exactly is CBD and why are so many people talking about it?

 We suggest checking the Terms and Conditions of the company first.
 If you think everything’s fine, head over to popular CBD pages on Facebook and ask around to find more about the company.
 You should also check out YouTube reviews (if there are any) and keep a keen eye on the comment section.

 Look for the THC Content

 If your workplace conducts tests for THC, you must pay attention to the THC content of the CBD oil.
-Most companies we have featured on our list have trace amount or are completely free of THC.
+Most companies we have featured on our list have trace amounts or are completely free of THC.
 In case of a trace amount of THC (0.3 – 1%), be sure to consult with the company before purchasing the oil.
 Also check with your testing facility, just to be on the safe side.

 Don’t be Lured by CBD Oils That Claim To Cure Everything